 Contributing to the UN Sustainable Development Goals

-Much of what we, our Franchisees and our suppliers do – provide fulfilling employment with opportunities for continuing education, help reduce waste, more sustainably manage natural resources and address climate change – has the potential to contribute to sustainable development.
+We believe much of what we, our Franchisees and our suppliers do has the potential to contribute to sustainable development.

 The United Nations Sustainable Development Goals (SDGs) is a global agenda established in 2015, with the objective to end poverty, protect the planet and ensure prosperity for all.
-We are proud to support this call to action and, through our work, we believe we are directly and indirectly contributing to a more equal and sustainable future for everyone, in alignment with these objectives.
+We are proud to support this call to action and, through our work, we believe we are directly and indirectly contributing progress toward these objectives.1

 The Global Context

-Considering this issue, the role of organizations to promote and provide equitable learning opportunities is vital.
-McDonald’s, together with its Franchisees, sees education as a necessary tool to support and empower our respective employees, enabling us to foster a culture of lifelong learning.
+We believe that the role of organizations to promote and provide equitable learning opportunities is vital.
+The Company, together with its Franchisees, sees education as a necessary tool to support and empower our respective employees, enabling us to foster a culture of lifelong learning.

 Find out more about SDG 4 on the UN SDGs website.

-The Most Relevant UN SDG 4 Targets to Our Business
+The Most Relevant UN SDG 4 Target to Our Business

 SDG Target 4.4: By 2030, substantially increase the number of youth and adults who have relevant skills, including technical and vocational skills, for employment, decent jobs and entrepreneurship